-As I was surfing the internet and reading articles about rice in general, I found an article in “Hinduism Today” to be the must helpful.
+As I was surfing the internet and reading articles about rice in general, I found an article in “Hinduism Today” (there is no direct link as the page no longer exists) to be the must helpful.
 Without getting too technical, I will share what I learned with you.
 The illustrated pictures you see below are from the same article.

 As you can see in the picture above a whole grain of rice has several layers; apex, hull, lemma, bran, germ, and embryo.
 With all these layers intact, it is called “patty rice”.
 When it is processed to remove the hull (husk), it becomes “brown rice” and when hull, bran, germ, and embryo are all removed it becomes “white rice”.

 With the removal of the layers that are full of vitamins and minerals, it looses most of its nutritional value.
 That is why brown rice is healthier than white rice.
 One thing to note here is that due to the FDA regulations, most producers in the U.S. add powdered nutrients to white rice in order to compensate for the lost nutrients with the removal of those layers.

 Because of having several of those layers intact brown rice (1) takes twice as long to cook than white rice (2) has a mild and nutty flavor and is chewier than rice.